 Emotional Wellbeing Articles

 To ensure this holiday season is both productive and enjoyable, be sure to prioritize self-care, keep your plans realistic and embrace quality time with those you love.

 One of the best forms of "help" a caregiver can ask for is basic moral support.
 Knowing that someone acknowledges and understands their hard work can be the difference between success and total burnout.
 A social network is a must for family caregivers.

 Use your zodiac sign to see how you handle caregiving and what kinds of characteristics may make your responsibilities easier or harder to handle.
 Read articles on providing care that have been selected specifically for your astrological sign.

 Both caregivers and their loved ones can benefit from daily light therapy.
 This natural treatment can help regulate wake/sleep patterns, stabilize moods, and minimize the symptoms of sundown syndrome.

-It is easy to get caught up in caring for others and forget to take care for yourself.
-However, staying healthy mentally, emotionally and physically directly affects the quality of care and interaction that you are able to provide for others.
+It is easy to get caught up in caring for others and forget to take care of yourself.
+However, staying healthy mentally and physically directly affects the quality of care and interaction that you are able to provide for others.

 Positive thinking and careful framing are powerful tools that can help individuals live the healthy and happy lives that they desire.
 Learn how to focus on the good and avoid getting caught in a negative rut that can affect your health and how you age.